Grade 9 Overview

 Public Speaking 9

-Do you strive to gain more confidence when speaking in front of people?
-Learn techniques from famous speakers throughout history while learning what it takes to make a great speech.
-Develop skills that will serve you well throughout your career and personal life.
+Gain more confidence speaking in front of people.
+In this course, you will learn techniques from famous speakers throughout history while learning what it takes to make a great speech.
+Develop skills that will serve you throughout your career and personal life.

 Will I easily adapt to high school online?

 There may be a learning curve as students adapt to creating their own schedules.
 Courses at iLearn are a little different than other schools.
 Students who are driven and take ownership in their work find they excel in a digital or blended learning environment as they can learn when they are most attentive and alert.

 How long does it take to complete courses?